 By chance, Rodolfo meets and falls in love with the fragile Mimi.
 After some months, Rodolfo claims his lover's fickleness as reason for their relationship woes, yet when pushed, he breaks down and admits his concern over her health and his inability to take care of her financially.
 Be sure to pack tissues as there is nary a dry eye in the house at the denouement of this sorrowful tale.

-Two hours and 15 minutes including one 15-minute interval
+Two hours and five minutes with one interval

 Angel Blue - Mimi